The Mont Blanc neutrinos from SN 1987A: Could they have been monochromatic (8 MeV) tachyons with $m^2=-0.38$ keV$^2$?: Neutrinos from SN 1987A

-where $c=1$ throughout the paper.
 According to Eq.
 1 the $1/E_i^2$ and $\Delta t_i$ coordinates for individual neutrinos having the same $m^2$ will lie on a line through the origin having a slope $2/\tau m^2.$ One can use Eq.
 1 to solve for the mass eigenstate inferred from the LSD observation.
 With $\Delta t = -282$ min and $E_{avg}=8.0$ MeV, one finds $m_{avg}^2 = -0.38$ keV$^2$ It is clear from Eq.
 1 that one would expect a tachyonic neutrino with a $|m^2|$ as large as $0.38 keV^2$ will (almost always) not be seen as a single burst of neutrinos in a narrow time window, but instead they will lie on or close to a negatively sloped line, and likely be spread out in arrival time perhaps over many hours before $\Delta t = 0$ because of their spread in energy.
 The only way that the burst could be observed as arriving in a narrow time window would be if the neutrinos all have nearly the same energy.
 Given the observation time for the burst $|\Delta t| = 282$ min$ = 16,900$ sec and its duration $\delta(\Delta t) =7s$, if we assume the 5 events are all associated with a common mass $m^2,$ one can infer a maximum spread in the energies of the five events based on Eq.
 1 as

 which is essentially a line in the (anti)neutrino spectrum.
 In order for the $m^2 \approx -0.38$ keV$^2$ explanation of the LSD burst to be remotely plausible there needs to be some core collapse model of SN 1987A that includes an antineutrino flux component that is monochromatic having $E_\nu\approx 8$ MeV.
-There exists no known SN model for such a $\bar{\nu}$ line, so one is proposed in the next section.
-Lest the reader believe that this model has been ``cooked up" ad hoc to fit the desired result, we first spell out the empirical justification for it and then consider significant empirical evidence supporting it.
+There exists no known SN model for such a $\bar{\nu}$ line, so one is now proposed.
+Lest the reader believe that this model has been simply proposed on an ad hoc basis to fit the desired result, we first spell out the empirical justification for the model, and then consider the empirical evidence supporting it.